Migrate your PHP codebase to async

 app in and run php app.php" rather than "rewrite for an event loop."

-From several services to one process
+From several services to one PHP application server

 Typical PHP stack today